| EXECUTIVE SUMMARY

 a reasonable period of time.

-34. To help assure others of our intentions we
+34. To help assure others of our intentions we should indicate our emphasis on the right of individuals

 and couples to determine freely and responsibly the number